Musician Richard Swift Dies

-According to Pitchfork, musician and producer Richard Swift died Tuesday morning in at only 41 years old.
+According to Pitchfork, musician and producer Richard Swift died Tuesday morning at only 41 years old.

 Swift’s death was confirmed on Instagram by former Black Keys and Arcs bandmate Dan Auerbach.
 Posting a picture of himself and Swift, Auerbach captioned it, “Today the world lost one of the most talented musicians I know.
 He’s now with his Mom and Sister.
 I will miss you my friend.”